 Total Protein Electrophoresis

 This procedure separates the proteins in serum and body fluids (e.g. peritoneal fluid, urine) into the component albumin and globulins.
 Electrophoresis is indicated for determination of the underlying nature of a hyperglobulinemia or if multiple myeloma is suspected in a patient.
 The types of immunoglobulin comprising a hyperglobulinemia can provide useful diagnostic information.
 It is less useful for evaluation of immunodeficiencies; individual immunoglobulin quantification provides more information in these disorders.
-Currently at Cornell University, we are using agarose gel electrophoresis for our protein electrophoresis.
+Currently at Cornell University, we are using capillary electrophoresis for our protein electrophoresis.
 This is a very sensitive technique and splits the proteins into multiple fractions, which are species-dependent.
 For simplicity of reporting, we do not report out results for individual fractions, but those for combined fractions, e.g. albumin, a1, a2, total a, b1, b2, total b and g.
 We provide interpretative comments on our electrophoretograms as well.

 The electrophoretogram splits the protein fraction of serum or plasma into its constituent components this includes albumin and globulins.
 There are three globulin fractions: alpha, beta and gamma.